flows-network/github-dco-reminder/README.md

 # GitHub DCO  Reminder

-[Deploy this function on flows.network](#deploy-dco-reminder-app-on-your-github-repo), and you will get a GitHub bot that remindering the contributore if the DCO test passed.
+[Deploy this function on flows.network](#deploy-dco-reminder-app-on-your-github-repo), and you will get a GitHub bot that remindering the contributor if the DCO test failed.
 It saves maintainers' time to review a PR!

 <img width="924" alt="image" src="https://user-images.githubusercontent.com/45785633/227521014-66168f85-a5b4-4ec6-98ec-210f2c87eb88.png">